das-developers/dasFlex/docs/CmdTemplates.md

 When data are requested, the URL GET parameters define how the source should operate.

-In older versions of the server there was a rather fixed translation between URL parameters and command lines.
-The v3.0 server makes the translation between HTTP GET parameters and command lines more flexible by defining each command to be run via a template.
+The older das2py-server had a rather fixed translation between URL parameters and command lines.
+A dasFlex server makes the translation between HTTP GET parameters and command lines more flexible by defining each command to be run via a template.

 There are default templates for: